kikotey/tdd-exe/README.md

 ### bonus 1
 ##
 #
-// use express or other for expose this function in a
+// use express or other for expose this functions and all other of this day

 #
 ##